-MGT310 - Introduction to Management in Healthcare Organizations
+MGT310 - Introduction to Management in Healthcare Organizations efficient achievement of goals.

-This course presents a thorough and systematic coverage of management and organizational theory and practice.
-It will focus on the basic roles, skills and functions of management with special attention to managerial responsibility for effective and efficient achievement of goals.
 Additionally, students will be introduced to social responsibility, managerial ethics, and the ever-increasing importance of the current demand in organizations that their managers understand the concepts of strategic and tactical organizational planning and design.